 If you've been told you should focus on balancing vata (by our Ayurvedic Profile™ quiz or by a practitioner) one of the best things you can do is incorporate vata-pacifying foods into your diet.
-Vata is balanced by a diet of freshly cooked, whole foods that are soft or mushy in texture, rich in protein and fat, seasoned with a variety of warming spices, and served warm or hot.
-These foods calm vata by lubricating and nourishing the tissues, preserving moisture, and maintaining warmth, all while supporting proper digestion and elimination.
-What follows are some specific principles that we hope will empower you in discovering a vata pacifying diet that works for you.
+Vata is balanced by a diet of freshly cooked, whole foods that are soft or mushy in texture, rich in protein and fat, seasoned with a variety of spices, and served either warm or hot.
+These foods calm vata by lubricating and nourishing the tissues, preserving moisture, and maintaining warmth—all while supporting optimal digestion and elimination.
+What follows are some specific principles that we hope will empower you in discovering a vata-pacifying diet that will work for you.

 Favor Warm Over Cold

-The warm quality can be emphasized by eating foods that are warm in temperature, foods that have a warming energetic, and by using digestive spices generously (for a complete list of vata-pacifying spices, please see our resource on Vata-Pacifying Foods).
-On the other hand, it is best to avoid foods with a cooling energetic, cold and frozen foods or drinks, carbonated drinks, large quantities of raw fruits and vegetables, and even leftovers that have been kept in the refrigerator or freezer.
+The warm quality can be emphasized by eating foods that are both energetically warming and warm in temperature, and by using digestive spices generously (for a complete list of vata-pacifying spices, please see our resource on Vata-Pacifying Foods).
+On the other hand, it is best to minimize foods with a cooling energetic, such as cold and frozen foods or drinks, carbonated drinks, large quantities of raw fruits and vegetables, and even leftovers that have been kept in the refrigerator or freezer.
 The cold quality is inherently increased in these foods, so freshly cooked is best.
 But again, you have to be realistic about what you can take on, and leftover mung dal is going to be far more vata-pacifying than canned black-bean soup or a raw kale salad.

 Favor Moist and Oily Over Dry

 Vata’s dryness is offset by eating cooked rather than raw foods, by cooking and garnishing foods with generous amounts of high-quality oils or ghee, and by staying hydrated.
-Drink plenty of fluids, ideally warm or hot—but no cooler than room-temperature.
-In addition, moist foods like berries, melons, summer squash, zucchini, and yogurt help offset vata’s dry quality, as can hydrating preparations such as soups or stews.
-Oily foods like avocado, coconut, olives, buttermilk, cheese, eggs, whole milk (preferably non-homogenized), wheat, nuts and seeds are generally supportive as well.
-Avoid exceptionally drying foods like popcorn, crackers, white potatoes, beans, and dried fruits.
+Drink plenty of fluids, ideally warm or hot—but no cooler than room temperature.
+In addition, moist foods like berries, melons, summer squash, zucchini, and yogurt help to offset vata’s dry quality, as do hydrating preparations such as soups and stews.
+Oily foods like avocado, coconut, olives, buttermilk, cheese, eggs, whole milk (preferably non-homogenized), wheat, nuts, and seeds are generally supportive as well.
+Do your best to minimize exceptionally drying foods like popcorn, crackers, white potatoes, beans, and dried fruits.

 Favor Grounding, Nourishing, and Stabilizing Over Light

-While the heavy quality is the true antithesis to vata’s lightness, very heavy foods like deep-fried choices can easily overtax vata’s delicate digestion.
+While the heavy quality is the true antithesis to vata’s lightness, especially heavy, dense foods can easily overtax vata’s delicate digestion.
 Eating too much in one sitting can also be overly heavy, so try to eat regularly in order to avert any temptation toward overeating.
 In general, it’s better to think in terms of grounding vata’s lightness with sustenance—eating foods that offer solid, stabilizing sources of energy and deep nourishment to the physical body.
 Generally, these foods will naturally taste sweet.
-Cooked grains, spiced milk, root vegetables, stewed fruits, nuts, and seeds are good examples.
-Highly processed foods such as canned foods, ready-made meals, and pastries are often quite heavy, lack prana (vital life force) and are generally quite detrimental to vata.
-Similarly, stimulants such as caffeine, nicotine, and hard alcohol should be avoided, as they are generally not supportive of vata’s need to stay grounded and stable.
+Ideal examples include cooked grains, spiced milk, root vegetables, stewed fruits, nuts, and seeds.
+Highly processed foods such as canned foods, ready-made meals, and pastries are often quite heavy, lack prana (vital life-force energy), and are generally quite aggravating to vata.
+Similarly, stimulants such as caffeine, nicotine, and hard alcohol should be minimized or avoided because they tend to undermine vata’s need for grounded stability.

 Favor Smooth Over Rough

-There’s a reason that raw fruits and vegetables are sometimes called roughage; their fibrous structure gives them a very rough quality.
-This is why vata does well to resist large quantities of raw vegetables and fruits.
-Even cooked, some foods like broccoli, cabbage, cauliflower, dark leafy greens, and many beans are exceptionally rough and may be best minimized while you are working on pacifying vata.
+There’s a reason that raw fruits and vegetables are sometimes called roughage; their fiber content gives them a very rough quality.
+This is why vata does well to resist large quantities of raw vegetables, and should enjoy raw fruits in moderation.
+Even cooked, foods like broccoli, cabbage, cauliflower, dark leafy greens, and many beans are exceptionally rough and may be best minimized while you are working on pacifying vata.
 If you do eat them, cook these foods well and serve them with generous amounts of butter, oil, or ghee and add some vata-pacifying spices.
-Conversely, eating foods and preparations that are smooth in texture—things like bananas, rice pudding, hot cereal, hot spiced milk, puréed soups, and the like—can really help to soothe vata’s roughness.
+Conversely, eating foods and preparations that are smooth in texture—things like bananas, rice pudding, hot cereal, hot spiced milk, root vegetables, puréed soups, and the like—can really help to soothe vata’s roughness.

 Vata is pacified by the sweet, sour, and salty tastes and aggravated by the pungent, bitter, and astringent tastes.
-Understanding these tastes allows us to better navigate a vata pacifying diet without having to constantly refer to extensive lists of foods to favor and avoid.
+Understanding these tastes allows us to make better choices whether or not we have an extensive list of Vata-Pacifying Foods handy.

-- Favor naturally sweet foods like fruits, most grains, root vegetables, milk, ghee, fresh yogurt, eggs, nuts, seeds, most oils, and vata-pacifying meats (see our list of foods to favor and avoid).
+- Favor naturally sweet foods like fruits, most grains, root vegetables, milk, ghee, fresh yogurt, eggs, nuts, seeds, oils, and lean meats.

-- The sweet taste is the foundation of a vata pacifying diet.
+- The sweet taste is the foundation of a vata-pacifying diet.
 It is the predominant taste in most of vata’s staple foods, and also vata’s primary source of nutrition.

 - Favor sour additions like a squeeze of lemon or lime juice, a splash of vinegar, a side of kimchi or sauerkraut, a bowl of miso, a slice of cheese, or a dollop of sour cream.

-- Sour fruits like green grapes, oranges, pineapple, and grapefruit are also appropriate when eaten alone, and in moderation.
+- Sour fruits like green grapes, oranges, pineapple, and grapefruit are also appropriate when eaten separate from other foods and in moderation.
 These make great vata-pacifying snacks.

 - The sour taste is generally not the centerpiece of a meal; instead, it tends to compliment and enliven other flavors.

-- The sour taste awakens the mind and senses, improves digestion, promotes energy, moistens other foods, and helps to eliminate excess wind (think gas and bloating).
+- The sour taste awakens the mind and the senses, improves digestion, promotes energy, moistens other foods, and helps to eliminate excess wind (think gas and bloating).

-- In fact, salt is already over-emphasized in the typical western diet.
-Simply being mindful of including savory flavors and ensuring that your food has some salt in it will likely be sufficient.
+- Salt is already over-emphasized in the typical Western diet, so simply being mindful of including savory flavors and ensuring that your food has some salt in it will likely be sufficient.

 - Salt stimulates the appetite and digestion, helps retain moisture, supports proper elimination, and improves the flavor of many foods.

-- Pungent is a spicy, hot flavor like that found in chilies, radishes, turnips, raw onions, and many spices.
-That said, in moderation, most spices are actually vata pacifying—see our list of foods to favor and avoid.
+- Pungent is a spicy, hot flavor like that found in chilies, radishes, turnips, raw onions, and many especially heating spices.

-- The pungent taste is hot, dry and light; too much of it is extremely drying to the system, exacerbates the rough quality, and therefore disturbs vata.
+- The pungent taste is hot, dry, and light; too much of it is extremely drying to the system, exacerbates the rough quality, and can therefore disturb vata.

-- The bitter taste predominates bitter greens (like kale, dandelion greens, collard greens, etc.), and is also found in foods like bitter melon, Jerusalem artichokes, burdock root, eggplant, and chocolate.
+- The bitter taste predominates bitter greens (like kale, dandelion greens, and collard greens), and is also found in foods like bitter melon, Jerusalem artichokes, burdock root, eggplant, and chocolate.

-- The bitter taste is cooling, rough, drying, light, and generally reducing—all qualities that tend to aggravate vata.
+- The bitter taste is cooling, rough, drying, light, and generally reducing or catabolic—all qualities that tend to aggravate vata.

 - The astringent taste is basically a flavor of dryness—a chalky taste that dries the mouth and may cause it to contract (picture biting into a very green banana).

-- Legumes are classically astringent in taste—adzuki beans, black-eyed peas, pinto beans, soybeans, etc.
+- Legumes are classically astringent in taste—adzuki beans, black beans, black-eyed peas, chickpeas, pinto beans, soybeans, and so forth.

-- The astringent taste is dry, cold, heavy and rough in nature and so understandably aggravates vata.
+- The astringent taste is dry, cold, heavy, and rough in nature, making it understandably aggravating to vata.

 How to Eat

 Breakfast is a critical meal when vata is elevated.
-After an overnight fast, vata needs real nourishment and a hearty breakfast is generally very stabilizing to the entire system when vata is elevated, provided it is not too heavy for one’s digestive capacity.
+After an overnight fast, vata needs real nourishment.
+A hearty breakfast is generally very stabilizing to the entire system when vata is elevated, provided it is not too heavy for one’s digestive capacity.

-- Another delectable breakfast is a date and almond shake, made from soaked dates, soaked and peeled almonds, and boiled milk (or a substitute)—blended together with warming spices like cinnamon and nutmeg.
+- Another delectable breakfast is a date and almond shake made from soaked dates, soaked and peeled almonds, and boiled milk (or a milk substitute)—blended together with warming spices like cinnamon and nutmeg.

 Ideally, lunch is the main meal of the day, meaning it’s the largest and the most nourishing of the three.
-Hearty grains, steamed and sautéed vegetables, appropriate breads, soups and stews are excellent building blocks for lunch.
-This is also the best time to enjoy a small salad, if you must have one.
+Hearty grains, steamed and sautéed vegetables, breads, soups, and stews are excellent building blocks for lunch.
+This is also the best time to enjoy a small salad if you must have one.
 Try something like:

-- Split mung dal with basmati rice, sautéed okra with shredded coconut, and naan.
+- Urad and yellow mung dal with cardamom and naan.
 If you like, garnish this meal with cilantro, cucumbers, and a dash of yogurt.

 - Rice pasta or gnocchi with pesto, black olives, pine nuts, cheese, and a side of marinated beets.
-If you like, add a small green salad tossed with an oily but stimulating dressing—like lemon-ginger vinaigrette.
+If you like, add a small green salad tossed with an oily but stimulating dressing—such as a lemon-ginger vinaigrette.

-- Potato-leek soup with baked tofu, a hearty bread, and a side salad.
+- Butternut squash soup, a hearty bread, and a side salad.

 Dinner is ideally a bit smaller and lighter than lunch.
 But to soothe vata, it needs to offer adequate nourishment.
 Soups, stews, or a smaller serving of lunch often fit the bill.
 Try:

-- Baked and buttered sweet potatoes with French onion soup, and green beans.
+- Baked and buttered sweet potatoes with minestrone soup, and green beans.

 Specific Vata-Pacifying Foods